 The production uses minimal props and set pieces to dramatize the letters.
 It employs the use of images and video projected behind the actors as they perform the letters as dramatic monologues.
 The photos and video used in the production are taken directly from actual soldiers’ blogs and websites such as MYSPACE and FACEBOOK.
 To enhance the theatrical experience of the play all performances are followed by a post-play discussion.
 Presenters may also request an in-school residency or workshops.

-For national touring inquires or information on workshops or residencies call 773-505-4642.
+For United States and Canada Touring inquires or information on workshops or residencies call 773-505-4642.
 Or email Bill Massolia.

 October 11, 2012 – Center for the Performing Arts, Newnan, Georgia

 October 13, 2012 – Florissant Civic Center, Florissant, Missouri